-13 Must-Have User Experience (UX) Design Skills
+14 Must-Have User Experience (UX) Design Skills

-With customer experience top of mind with forward thinking organizations, it's no surprise that user experience designers are in demand.
-In fact, survey data from Adobe on demand for user experience designers in February 2017 revealed that, "Eighty-seven percent of managers said hiring more UX designers is the top priority for their organization: higher than graphic designers (76 percent) and product managers (74 percent), and tied with software engineers for top spot."
+Most organizations who rank at the highest levels of design maturity can connect the efforts of their design team’s effort to revenue, according to the Invision 2019 Product Design Hiring Report.
+Further, 70% of managers increased the headcount of their design team in the past year.

-So with demand high, you might be asking yourself, do I have what it takes to be a UX designer?
+So with the demand high, you might be asking yourself, do I have what it takes to be a user experience (UX) designer?
 We asked experts about what it takes to be successful.
-And while it does require a unique set of skills, that is part of what makes it an interesting role to many.
-Consider that not only do you have to be adept with technology, communication and writing, prototyping and wireframing, but it also requires flavors of psychology and empathy.
+It certainly requires a unique set of skills.
+Consider that not only do you have to be adept with technology, communication and writing, business acumen, prototyping and wireframing, but it also requires flavors of psychology, empathy and curiosity.

 Related Article: What is User Experience (UX) Design?